-A cross-lighting ceremony that took place near Tupelo, Mississippi, in late March following a Ku Klux Klan rally in Memphis, Tennessee, that was organised to protest the renaming of three parks in the city built in honour of the Confederacy.
-It is a “cross lighting”, not “cross burning”, because these Klansmen “do not burn, but light the cross to signify that Christ is the light of the world.”
+A cross-lighting ceremony that took place near Tupelo, Mississippi, in late March following a Ku Klux Klan rally in Memphis, Tennessee, that was organized to protest the renaming of three parks in the city built in honor of the Confederacy.
+It is a "cross lighting," not "cross burning," because these Klansmen "do not burn, but light the cross to signify that Christ is the light of the world."
 Photo by Robert King.

 Shortly after the City Council's decision, a man identifying himself as Exalted Cyclops Edward announced that his chapter of the Loyal White Knights of the Ku Klux Klan was planning a massive rally to protest the renaming of the three parks.
 "It's not going to be 20 or 30," he told local NBC affiliate WMC-TV.
 "It's going to be thousands of Klansmen from the whole United States coming to Memphis, Tennessee."
 Later in the month the city granted the Loyal White Knights a permit for a public rally to be held March 30 on the steps of the county courthouse in downtown Memphis, one day before Easter and five days before the 45th anniversary of Dr. Martin Luther King Jr.'s assassination at the Lorraine Motel.

 It was an eerily familiar scenario for Memphians.
 On January 17, 1998, around 50 members of the KKK held a rally at the very same courthouse in what they claimed was an attempt to protect their "heritage" in the lead-up to MLK Day and that year's 30th anniversary of his assassination.
 Outnumbered by counterprotesters, the Klan's vitriolic screeds incited a small riot that resulted in looting and the ill-prepared police force teargassing the entire crowd.